YunlongJiao/pathwaypred/results/notebook.md

 ## TODO

 - email jp about current situation and project proposal; description and dependency of current project; main project on wavelets along; jp can involve
+- 160310 write runPredict files and send over to cluster for test run
+- 160310 generate groups in processData and finally send over to cluster for first results